phuongtran7/Trello2Monthly/README.md

 Due to the nature of this work, there are many projects can run parallel with each other, therefore the `Labels` are used to mark which task belongs to which projects.
 A task can have multiple `Labels` and it will appear at multiple sections in the final PDF file.

-There are two ways to report the work hours for each week.
+There are two ways to report the work hours for each week (`List`).
 The first one is to use `Label`.
 Create a new `Label` called `Hour Breakdown` and then tag the cards that contain the work hour.
 For example: a `Card` named `Boeing 737: 10 Hours` with the tag `Hour Breakdown` will be put into the Hour Breakdown section of the PDF file.
 There can be as many `Cards` that tagged with `Hour Breakdown` as needed.
 Each of the `Cards` can represent a different project for that week.

 The second way of reporting the hours is to manually specify the work hour on each of the tasks (`Cards`).
 To achieve this, we have to take advantage of the Power-Ups in Trello.
 Each of free user can have one Power-Up per board and we can use it to install `Custom Field Power-Ups`.
 This Power-Up allow the user to create a filed inside a `Card` and attach a value to each.
 In this case, we can create a `Custom Field` named `Work Hour` for the board.
 Then in each of the `Cards` in the week, the user can add the work hour for that particular `Card`.
 When generate the report, the program will combine all work hours of the `Cards` that have the same `Label`.
 For example, there are two `Cards` represent two complete tasks, these two `Cards` have the same label `Boeing 737`.
 The first `Card` has the custom field `Work Hour` with value of 6 and second one has the value of 4.
 When compiling the report, the program will add these two together and put in the `Hour Breakdown` section `Boeing 737: 10 Hours`.
 This allows the user to have a more fine-grained control over the task work hour.